-The purpose of hybrid working is to facilitate a better equilibrium between life's chores, work requirements, and people's personal activities, in a way that promotes ongoing productivity for both the employee and their employer.
+The purpose of hybrid working is to facilitate a better balance between life's chores, work requirements, and people's personal activities, in a way that promotes ongoing productivity for both the employee and their employer.

 Hybrid working stretches employees to learn and grow as their roles take shape, but it can be complicated to coordinate when people's schedules misalign.

-This article looks at how the hybrid work model is redirecting the future of traditional work, and gives you everything you need to know about hybrid working environments.
+This article looks at how the hybrid work model is redirecting the future of traditional work and gives you everything you need to know about hybrid working environments.

 We'll answer your questions about what hybrid work means today, and we'll show you how you can approach hybrid jobs in the future, so you can create a thriving workplace that's inherently geared for success!